PabloGarciaAldehuela/parking-app-privacy/index.md

 To do this, the app requires the **Precise Location (GPS)** permission (`ACCESS_FINE_LOCATION`).

-This location information (latitude and longitude) is collected **only** when you press the "Save" button[cite: 41].
+This location information (latitude and longitude) is collected **only** when you press the "Save" button.
 This information, along with a timestamp, is stored **locally on your device** using Jetpack DataStore.

 This information is **never** transmitted to us or any third party by us.